Skip to Content

 The report describes Hayhoe’s sudden and unnecessary escalation as having “created the exigency” that ultimately led to the shooting.
 By pulling up alongside Petit, the board concluded, Hayhoe had left himself physically vulnerable and at such risk for being shot that he ultimately believed - or at least was able to claim he believed - he was compelled to open fire to save his own life.

 The UOFRB's focus on tactics and officer safety is a product of their purview.
 But the framing of their finding also rests on the wholesale acceptance of Hayhoe's claims.
-If, during deliberations, Moore or the board ever pointed out that Hayhoe had opened fire on a mentally ill unarmed man who was very clearly fleeing from him at the time, the report does not mention it.
+If, during deliberations, the board ever discussed that Hayhoe had opened fire on a mentally ill unarmed man who was very clearly fleeing from him at the time, the report does not mention it.
 The glaring disconnect between Hayhoe's account and the timeline of actual events is also unremarked upon.

 Instead, significant blame is placed on Petit, who the Chief asserts had “limited the officers’ ability to de-escalate the situation.”